sUgarCubeBox/EType/README.md

 ﻿# EType

 This is a typing game.
-This game allow us to study English with enjoying.
+This game allows us to study English with enjoying.